Ekim-Yurtsever/DeepTL-Lane-Change-Classification/README.md

 This means the first lane change is classified as safe (0.91) and the second lane change is classified as dangerous (0.86).

 PLEASE NOTE: If you use different versions of keras or tensorflow-GPU, the trained models will either not work or give false results!!
-The trained models work only with the specific tensorflow-gpu version which I used to train with our data (the data is not open access)!
+The trained models will only work with the specific tensorflow-gpu version that I used to train the networks with our data (the data is not open access)!
 I will add cpu models later.
-IF YOU DONT GET THE RESULT MENTIONED ABOVE PLEASE CHECK DEPENDINCIES.
-Here are the requirments:
+IF YOU DONT GET THE RESULT MENTIONED ABOVE PLEASE CHECK DEPENDENCIES.
+Here are the requirements:

 ### Requirments: